-- Large breasts may have larger areolas but not necessarily larger nipples.
+Large breasts may have larger areolas but not necessarily larger nipples.
 When your baby latches, they may not take the majority of the areola in their mouth if yours are large, but you still want to make sure they get a large portion of breast tissue in their mouth with the nipple going in last, just under their top lip.

-- Neck and back pain - You may find using pillows to support you are useful so you can better support your baby.
+Neck and back pain - You may find using pillows to support you helps so you can better support your baby.
 Step one is always for you to get comfy so you can help your baby be in a position that allows them to feel posturally stable and get a deep latch.
 Positions that allow gravity to help hold your baby to your body and take the weight off your chest are a good place to start.

 Getting off to a good start

-- Skin-to-skin contact with your baby helps get breastfeeding off to a good start.
-Being skin to skin releases the hormone oxytocin which triggers milk to flow.
-When your baby is on your body, they follow their feeding reflexes, finding their way to your nipple and latch on.
-When they begin to suck, the hormone prolactin is released which signals more milk to be made.
-Frequent nursing means the message to make more milk is sent more often to establish your milk supply.
+Engorgement - Large breasts have more fatty tissue than small breasts, which can impact sensitivity and sensation.
+When your breasts are engorged, it is harder for your baby to latch, and milk cannot flow through the ducts as easily.
+Reverse pressure softening helps move milk back into the ducts enough to soften the areola so your baby can grasp your breast tissue and latch more easily.
+(1) Gentle massage or stroking your breasts will help your milk move.
+Skin-to-skin contact with your baby helps get breastfeeding off to a good start.
+Being skin-to-skin releases the hormone oxytocin, which triggers milk to flow.
+When your baby is on your body, they follow their feeding reflexes, finding their way to your nipple and latching on.
+When they begin to suck, the hormone prolactin is released, which signals more milk to be made.
+Frequent nursing means the message to make more milk is sent more often and helps establish your milk supply.

 Gravity is your friend when positioning your baby for latching.
-Choose a position you will be comfortable in for the whole nursing session that is not causing stress or fatigue to your back, neck, shoulder, arm, or wrist.
+Choose a position you will be comfortable in for the whole nursing session and that is not causing stress or fatigue to your back, neck, shoulder, arm, or wrist.
 Pillows are great at supporting you as needed.

 Favorite nursing positions

-- Football - In the first few weeks, this position is very popular.
+Football - In the first few weeks, this position is popular.
 It allows you to tuck your baby into your body as they come from under your breast to latch.
 With your baby’s legs away from your belly, people who have had a cesarean birth may like this position best.
 As your baby grows, it may become harder to make this position work.

 More tips & tricks

-- Breast sling - use a scarf, muslin cloth, or ace bandage tied around your neck, going around your breast to help hold it up.
+Breast sling - use a scarf, muslin cloth, or ace bandage tied around your neck, going around your breast to help hold it up.
 This eliminates the need to hold your breast during nursing.

-- Bra hack - cut a hole in your bra large enough for your breast to pop through but small enough that you still feel the bra is giving you some support.
+Bra hack - cut a hole in your bra large enough for your breast to pop through but small enough that you still feel the bra is giving you some support.
 A hole that is too small or a bra that does not fit well can cause plugged ducts for some people.
 No part of your hacked bra should be restrictive.